Visiting Graduate Research Students

 Apply for a study permit upon receiving the admission letter from SFU.
 Do not include the Visiting Research Student Form in the application.
 Submit page 2 of the admission letter only to avoid processing delays.

-Submit proof of medical insurance to the Office of Graduate and Postdoctoral Studies in person (Maggie Benston Centre, Room 1100, Burnaby campus) or by email to firstname.lastname@example.org.
+Submit proof of medical insurance to Graduate and Postdoctoral Studies in person (Maggie Benston Centre, Room 1100, Burnaby campus) or by email to firstname.lastname@example.org.